Palliative Care During Cancer Treatment

 Many people have pain from their cancer, cancer treatment, or pain during survivorship.
 Pain is NOT a normal part of cancer care, and can often be almost completely controlled or relieved through treatment or therapy with the help of your palliative medicine team.

 If you are having pain during your cancer or cancer treatment, tell your palliative medicine doctor or oncologist.
 Be very specific about the intensity and location of your pain.
-It is helpful to use a pain diary, like this one from the American Cancer Society, to help your provider understand the specifics of your pain, and be able to treat it successfully.
+It is helpful to use a pain diary, like this example from the American Cancer Society, to help your provider understand the specifics of your pain, and be able to treat it successfully.

 Ask a Cancer Support Specialist